denuen/attitude_controller_simulator/docs/physics/Vector3f.md

 &nbsp;

-#### Validation Methods
+### Validation Methods

 - ```cpp
-  void assertVectorCheck()
+  void assertCheck()
   ```

-  Validates ***vector integrity using assertion-based checking***.
-Terminates program execution if invalid values detected.
+  Validates vector integrity using assertion-based checks.
+In debug builds this will terminate the program when an invalid value is detected.

   **Validation Criteria:**

   - No NaN (Not-a-Number) values in any component
   - No infinite values in any component
-  - All components are representable floating-point numbers

-  **Usage:** Debug-mode validation for catching numerical errors early in development
+  **Usage:** Debug-mode validation for catching numerical errors early in development.
+This method maps to the `Vector3f::assertCheck()` implementation in the codebase.

 - ```cpp
   bool checkNumerics() const
   ```

-  ***Non-destructive numerical validation*** returning boolean result (production build)
+  Non-destructive numerical validation returning a boolean result for production use.

   **Returns:**

   - `true` if all components are finite and valid
-  - `false` if any component is NaN, infinite, or otherwise invalid
+  - `false` if any component is NaN or infinite, or otherwise invalid

-  **Production Use:** Suitable for runtime validation without program termination (the errors must be handled using the error handler)
+  **Production Use:** Suitable for runtime validation without program termination; callers should handle a `false` return value appropriately.
 &nbsp;

 #### Mathematical Operations